Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 ## 🗂️ Structure of `Foundation-Courses/`

-This folder includes all leveling courses that may be required depending on the student's academic profile.
+This folder includes all leveling courses that may be required depending on each student’s academic background.
 The internal folder structure follows a consistent organizational scheme:

 ```plaintext
 Foundation-Courses/